-In 2021 and 2022, the Coral Reef Initiative and Natural Resources program is expected to continue to provide financial assistance to the insular areas to protect natural resources and to combat invasive species through focal themes described in the Regional Biosecurity Plan (RBP) Update Report (See RBP report below this section), including focal species identified in the Regional Biosecurity Plan update.
+In 2022 and 2023, the Coral Reef Initiative and Natural Resources program is expected to continue to provide financial assistance to the insular areas to protect natural resources and to combat invasive species related to focal themes and focal species identified in the Regional Biosecurity Plan update at the end of this section.

-In fiscal year 2020, OIA provided \$2,771,785, in grants to the U.S. territories and the freely associated states to help protect coral reefs and marine resources.
+In fiscal year 2021, OIA provided \$2,722,896 in grants to the U.S. territories and the freely associated states to help protect coral reefs and marine resources.
 Projects ranged from rehabilitation of corals, to outreach, restoration, and removal of invasive species and pests.
 Invasive species in the islands are disruptive of both marine and terrestrial resources in the islands, which already are under stress.
 Grants were provided to help control and eradicate invasive species in the islands in order to protect public health, livelihoods, and fragile environments and economies.

-Fiscal year 2020 accomplishments included (but are not limited to):
+Fiscal year 2021 accomplishments included (but are not limited to):